containers/oci-umount/README.md

 CMD [ "/sbin/init" ]
 ```

-You should be able to execute the following command:
+You should then be able to execute the following commands:

 ```
+docker build –t httpd .
 docker run -ti --stop-signal=RTMIN+3 httpd
 ```